 Significance of Bhimashankar Temple

 The Bhimashankar Linga occurs at a lower level compared to the ground in the main sanctum.
 The top of the Linga is divided by a narrow groove in the Linga.
 Each half of the Linga signifies Lord Shiva and Goddess Parvati.
 The Lord appears as “Ardhanareeshwara” in the Bhimashankar Temple.

-- It is believed that water flows continuously from the Linga since time immemorial.
+According to beliefs, water flows continuously from the Linga since time immemorial.

-- The River Bhima is considered sacred by the people because it is believed that the river is actually the perspiration of Lord Shankara (Shiva) after he defeated the demon Tripurasura.
+The River Bhima is considered sacred by the people because it is believed that the river is actually the perspiration of Lord Shankara (Shiva) after he defeated the demon Tripurasura.
 A holy dip in the river is believed to relieve ones of their sins.

-- The Mokshakumd, located behind the Bhimashankar Temple is believed to be the place where the Maharishi Kaushik (another name for the Brahmarishi Vishwamitra) performed penance or Tapasya to please the Gods.
+The Mokshakumd, located behind the Bhimashankar Temple is believed to be the place where the Maharishi Kaushik (another name for the Brahmarishi Vishwamitra) performed penance or Tapasya to please the Gods.

-- The Temple administration allows pilgrims to conduct Abhishekam and Poojas to the Jyotirlinga by themselves with Marigold and Bilva leaves.
+The Temple administration allows pilgrims to conduct Abhishekam and Poojas to the Jyotirlinga by themselves with Marigold and Bilva leaves.

 Bhimashankar Temple Timings